 Building Workshops

-SCA hosts classes for community members, tradespeople, and individuals interested in building their own homes.
+SCA hosts classes for community members, tradespeople, and individuals interested in building with regenerative practices.
 These classes range from free one-day workshops to paid multi-day programs hosted on our campus and in the community.
-Hands-on components are augmented with formal presentations that are shared throughout the region.
-Expert craftspeople are brought in to teach programs centering on the collaborative construction of a building or building component.
+Hands-on components are augmented with formal presentations.
+Expert builders are brought in to teach programs centering on the collaborative construction of a building or building component.
 By training people in a range of environmentally suitable techniques, SCA aims to expand the variety of available construction methods, improve the quality and sustainability of building practices, and empower people to construct quality homes for themselves using available materials.
+If you are interested in teaching a workshop, please email us

 Hugo Ramos teaching adobe brick making